isaiahbjork/create-a-custom-gpt/README.md

 # Video Tutorial: [Click Here](https://youtu.be/OSvnGAYTAVE)

 Welcome to the README file for the "Create A Custom GPT in Under 10 Minutes - Build Your Own GPT" tutorial.
-This guide is designed to accompany the YouTube tutorial video where I demonstrate how to create a custom ChatGPT 4 model using OpenAI's technology.
+This guide is designed to accompany the YouTube tutorial video where I demonstrate how to create a custom GPT using OpenAI's technology.
 The focus is on building a JSON data analyst GPT and integrating it with various APIs for enhanced functionality.

 ## Overview